Thank you! Your submission has been received!

 • Type of data - How consistent is the data?
 Does it come in many formats?
 How many sources does it have?
 Is it meant for reuse?
 The more specific and rigid specifications get, the more the choice leans to Data Warehouses.
 The more open and flexible specifications can be, the more appealing Data Lakes become.

 • Users - Data Lakes are a playground for Data Scientists or other users that easily handle raw data.
-Unstructured data requires specialized tools to analyze and transform it into usable information.
+Unstructured data requires specialised tools to analyse and transform it into usable information.
 Data Warehouses process data into readable formats like tables, charts, spreadsheets, catering to business professionals who need specific information in a specific format.

 • Use - What is the intent behind the use of data?